feature-image

 ADVERTISEMENT

-The tournament returns to its historic home for the 100th anniversary of the course, originally designed in 1926 by George C. Thomas Jr. and William P. Bell.
-The fourth hole was designed as a ‘Redan,’ a template modeled after North Berwick in Scotland.
+The fourth hole was designed as a ‘Redan’ in 1926 by George C. Thomas Jr. and William P. Bell.
+They modeled it after North Berwick in Scotland.
 It is one of the most replicated holes in golf and originates from a French word that means a well-protected hole where the green typically slopes from the front right to the back left.

 Rory McIlroy was the first to sound the alarm on the extension of the hole at this golf cathedral.